-Canstar Blue’s self-tanning review compares Le Tan, L’Oréal, Bondi Sands, Dove and Nivea on their ease of application, smell, drying time, longevity, quality, packaging design, value for money and overall satisfaction.
+Canstar Blue’s self-tanning review compares Le Tan, L’Oréal, Bondi Sands, Dove and Nivea on quality, drying time, longevity, ease of application, scent, packaging design, value for money and overall satisfaction.

 See our Ratings Methodology.

 Self-tan – it’s a love/hate relationship.
-We love looking sunkissed without having to roast outside, but the trial and error process can end up with you feeling like an Oompa-Loompa mixed with a piece of streaky bacon.
-But this doesn’t mean the golden hour of self-tanning products is close to ticking over, with almost half of Aussies (47%) in our survey revealing that they feel more self-confident after they’ve tanned up, while one in three (37%) say they prefer to create their glow at home with a self-tanning product rather than have it done professionally.
+We love looking sunkissed without having to roast outside, but the trial-and-error process can end up with you looking like an Oompa-Loompa mixed with a piece of streaky bacon.
+But this doesn’t mean the golden hour of self-tanning products is close to ticking over, with a third of Aussies (35%) in our survey revealing that they feel more self-confident after they’ve tanned up, while one in four (26%) say they prefer to create their glow at home with a self-tanning product rather than have it done professionally.